vivekbhr/icetea/README.md

 ![icetea_logo](https://raw.githubusercontent.com/vivekbhr/icetea/master/icetea_front.png)

-**The ICETEA R package for analysis of 5’ profiling data** allows users to processes data from multiplexed, 5’-profiling techniques such as RAMPAGE and the recently developed MAPCap protocol.
+**The icetea R package for analysis of 5’ profiling data** allows users to processes data from multiplexed, 5’-profiling techniques such as RAMPAGE and the recently developed MAPCap protocol.
 TSS detection and differential TSS analysis can be performed using replicates on any 5’-profiling dataset.
 **Left panel :**  Typical analysis steps for MAPCap data that can be performed using icetea.